-In 2019, Canada’s revised corporate passive income tax rules were put into place.
-Since then, business owners are finding themselves increasingly frustrated with the confusing and convoluted nature of these rules.
-Unfortunately, this also means many business owners we meet are not investing properly and are paying way too much tax.
+In 2019, Canada’s revised corporate passive income tax rules were implemented.
+Since then, business owners have been finding themselves increasingly frustrated with the confusing and convoluted nature of these rules.
+Unfortunately, this also means many business owners we meet are not investing properly and are paying too much tax.
 At the same time, they’re also unclear on which investments are best to hold inside their corp.

 If that’s you, you are in the right place.

 Today, we’ve compiled four of our top tips for decreasing taxes on passively generated income.
 But before we get to those tips, let’s start with the basics.

 This refers to any income you earn inside your corp, outside of the income you earn from business activity.

 For example, for a company selling COVID masks, active income is any income they earn by selling those masks.
 All other income earned is considered passive.
 This includes income made on investments, real estate, and more.